What is the cat tail for?

 - Degloving injuries, in which the skin is torn off the underlying tissue usually the result of being hit or dragged by a car.

-- Tail dislocation, where one or more bones dislocate (move) from their normal position.
+- Tail dislocation is where one or more bones dislocate (move) from their normal position.
 These types of injuries typically occur if the tail is stepped on or pulled.